utdata/icj-class/css/css-practice.md

 - Set the byline and photo credit lines to use the font Arial with an appropriate backup.
 Adjust sizes so they are visually appealing.
 - Use a `<span>` tag around the date in the byline, and set it to font-style of italic.
 - Make the photo credit text right-aligned and nudge up the margin so it sits close but not upon the photo so readers know that is what it goes with.
 - For the blockquote, set a solid left border that is grey and 4px thick.
-Add some padding (20px) between this border and the text.
+Add some padding (20px) between this border and the text, and some left margin (30px) to inset into the article.
 - For the ordered list style, the numbers should line up with the text in the article. `list-style-position` should help you with this.
 - For the "comment-notes" section, set a background-color of #CCC and give the content padding of 12px on all sides.
 - Once you are done with everything, push it to Github.